-- Material transfer (e.g. in the case of plastics), whereby worn particles of one body stick to the opposite body or can even form a complete coating over time and thus change the tribological properties of the system.
-Environmental contaminations (e.g. dust) that are deposited on the contact surfaces also have a similar effect. - plastic deformation of the surface structure of a material or both materials in the micro range needing additional energy. - elastic deformation of the surface structure of a material or both materials in the micro range needing additional energy if the material has a high degree of damping (such as elastomers).
-This effect is also speed dependent and is possibly the explanation for the strong speed dependence of many tribological pairings with plastics. - Speeds that are so slow that creeping processes within a body (e.g. with plastics) play a role (quasi-fluid friction) (e.g. floating bearings for bridges with the sliding pairing PTFE against metal). - Partial phase transformations of a material during contact with the opposing body from solid to liquid (e.g. with ice).
-This effect causes an improvement in the overall coefficient of friction μ_B .
+- Speeds that are so slow that creeping processes within a body (e.g. with plastics) play a role (quasi-fluid friction) (e.g. floating bearings for bridges with the sliding pairing PTFE against metal).
+A shorter distance is covered in the contact area than in the macro area thereby.

+- Partial phase transformations of a material during contact with the opposing body from solid to liquid (e.g. with ice).
+This effect causes an improvement in the overall coefficient of friction $\mu$ g.
 In the case of a phase transformation due to mutual atomic stimulations, the impact component that is directed to the center of the opposite atom is reversibly converted.
-It can only be assumed here that the force components of ΔFN , which are needed for this reversible conversion, finally will be neutralized by forces which occur when the phase transformation reverses. - Partial phase transformations of a material in the form of a change in the crystal structure during contact with the counter body (an effect that may play a role at PTFE, which changes its crystal structure at 19 °C and 35 °C and amorphous components at 127 °C pass over in a supercooled liquid 2).
-This effect also improves the overall coefficient of friction $\mu{\rm B}$ and can be explained like the phase transformation from solid to liquid.
+It can only be assumed here that the force components of $\Delta FN$ , which are needed for this reversible conversion, finally will be neutralized by forces which occur when the phase transformation reverses.

+- Partial phase transformations of a material in the form of a change in the crystal structure during contact with the counter body (an effect that may play a role at PTFE, which changes its crystal structure at 19 °C and 35 °C and amorphous components at 127 °C pass over in a supercooled liquid [5]).
+This effect also improves the overall coefficient of friction $\mu$ g and can be explained like the phase transformation from solid to liquid.